Swing Trading Strategies – What Are They?

 However, as an example let’s place the 20 and 50 EMAs on the EUR/USD daily chart.

-Remember, in calculating an average price, EMAs give more importance to recent time periods.
+Remember, in calculating an average price, EMAs gives greater importance to more recent time periods.
 The fewer time periods are used, the greater that proportional weighting will be.

 By using two lines, with different time periods, we can get a good idea of how fast price is changing and when it is likely to change direction.